 The “book of the law”, however, seems to have been a larger collection of the laws which God gave Moses.
 We read of Moses writing it in Deuteronomy 31:9-13 and 24-29, with the instruction that it should be kept with the ark of the testimony as a witness against the nation.
 The book was always to be available so that the behaviour of the nation could be compared with the behaviour God had commanded, and the clear warning was given that Moses knew the nation would not keep God’s law.

-Kings were commanded to copy out the book of the law by hand and keep it beside them all the time and read it all the days of their lives (Deuteronomy 17:18-20).
+Kings were commanded to copy out the book of the law by hand.
+They were to keep it beside them all the time and read it all the days of their lives (Deuteronomy 17:18-20).
 There is no record of any king of Israel or Judah ever obeying this command, but it may have happened.
 The closest implication we have is when Joash was made king at the age of seven and we are told that Jehoiada the priest gave him a copy of the testimony (2 Kings 11:12).
 This may well have been a copy of the ten commandments, or it may have been the more detailed book of the law.
 Whichever it was, sadly, Joash did not keep to the laws of God for all of his life.
 After the death of his foster father and mentor, Jehoiada, he abandoned the worship of God and ended up killing Zechariah, Jehioada’s son.

 What did the book of the law contain?
 Moses is described as writing all of the laws of God in a book.
 The later parts of Deuteronomy contain a few references to the book of the law surrounding the section where Moses is recorded as writing this book.
 The references are all warnings that the nation must obey the laws they have agreed to in their binding covenant with God (Deuteronomy 28:58, 61; 29:21; 30:10).